 “I regard it as the noblest task of psychotherapy in our times to untiringly serve the personal growth of the individual”.

 As practicing professional I have never stopped studying and learning.
 That leads me to ever-deepening understanding what psychotherapy is.
 As I grow older, the more beauty I discover in this art.
-“Psychology” for me is not only my job, but a way of being.
+“Psychology” for me is not only my profession, but a way of being.
 I came to understand that I live in a constant marvel, since I will never be able to “know” what psyche is.
-The object of its observation is inevitably the subject itself, and for this very reason we will never have the privilege to call psychology a pure science.
+The object of psyche’s observation is inevitably also the subject itself, and for this very reason we could never call psychology a pure science.
 It will have to remain at the same time an art.
-That is the charm what attracts me to psychotherapy so much.
+That is the beauty what attracts me to psychotherapy so much.
 Psyche for me is not only the “unknowable” but also the deepest abyss where all mysteries of existence dwell.
 It is life per se; a source of spirituality, healing and a purpose of our life.

 Even though we will never be able to “know” psyche as such, it doesn’t mean that we do not have a duty to attempt to know what we can.
 Ego being just a small island in the infinite ocean, stands in front of lifelong task: to understand and to truly experience the language of its Great Mother – Unconscious – which talks to “it” if it is to make a progress in its growth (individuation).
-We can say that opening one’s ears to her whisper corresponds to the healing process that is spiritual awakening.
+We can say that opening one’s ears to her whisper corresponds to the healing process and thus to a spiritual awakening.
 Only through the dialogue a harmony can be established.
-When providing therapy to my clients I do keep this in my mind.
+Psychotherapy is a search for harmony.

 My approach can be easily called integrative: oriented towards promoting wholeness.
 Not perfection though, because there is a great deal of imperfectness and shadow one has to accept and consciously realize in order to be healthy: whole.
 Health therefore does not mean only the freedom from symptoms, but conscious realization of the unity of life’s opposites.
 And what does that mean? “…let no day pass without humbly remembering that everything has still to be learned,” to use Jung’s quote answering the question.